International Electroacoustic Music Festival

 Brooklyn Electronic Ensemble (BEE)

-The BC-CCM electroacoustic ensemble, now informally known as BEE, is comprised of faculty and students and performs publicly twice or more per semester.
+The BC-CCM electroacoustic ensemble, now informally known as BEE, is composed of faculty and students and performs publicly twice or more per semester.
 Students design their own instruments and are able to compose works for the ensemble.

 For numerous years, the BC-CCM released a CD of music composed by its faculty and students every year.
-This program has been on hiatus, but will likely return as an internet production.
+This program has been on hiatus but will likely return as an Internet production.
 This project is led by Professor George Brunner.

 Guest Artist Series

 The BC-CCM brings composers and performers of electronic and computer music to campus several times each semester to discuss their work, often in conjunction with performances.
 Suggestions for future guests may be submitted to Associate Professor Doug Geers.